Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-validate-axiasolar.md

 ⚠️
 **`Warning: It is highly recommended that you have significant system administration experience before attempting to run your own validator.`
 You must be able to handle technical issues and anomalies with your node which you must be able to tackle yourself.
-Being a validator involves more than just executing the AXIASolar binary.**
+Being a validator involves more than just executing the AXIACoin binary.**

 Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator.md) information to make sure you understand the